The Szczarba map and the cubical cobar construction: Triangulating cubical sets

 where \(\pi_{1,k}\colon\TWO^{k+l}\to\TWO^{k}\) is the projection onto the first~\(k\) and \(\pi_{k+1,k+l}\colon\TWO^{k+l}\to\TWO^{l}\) that onto the last~\(l\) coordinates.
 The map~\eqref{eq:triang-product-iso-inv} is compatible with the identification~\((s_{k+1}\,y,z)\sim(y,s_{1}\,z)\) made for~\(Y\times Z\): Indeed, we have

 and also

 One can also check that \eqref{eq:triang-product-iso-inv} is compatible with the identifications coming from the definition of the triangulation of a cubical set and that the resulting bijection~\(\ff\) is simplicial.
-One can likewise check that \(\ff\) is associative.
+One can likewise check that \(\ff\) is associative and compatible with the diagonals.

 The diagram displayed above is induced by the diagram

 for all~\(y\in Y\) and~\(z\in Z\).
 The associativity of the shuffle map ensures that the latter commutes, hence also the former. \end{proof}